varnishcache/varnish-cache/doc/sphinx/tutorial/handling_misbehaving_servers.rst

 coalescing and Varnish does this automatically.

 If you are serving thousands of hits per second the queue of waiting requests can get huge.
-There are to potential problems - one is a thundering heard problem - suddenly releasing a thousand threads to serve content might send to load sky high.
+There are two potential problems - one is a thundering herd problem - suddenly releasing a thousand threads to serve content might send the load sky high.
 Secondly - nobody likes to wait.
-To deal with this Varnish can we can instruct Varnish to keep the objects in cache beyond their TTL and to serve the waiting requests somewhat stale content.
+To deal with this we can instruct Varnish to keep the objects in cache beyond their TTL and to serve the waiting requests somewhat stale content.